Download This Bill in Microsoft Word format

 (I) If a licensee's compact privilege in a remote state is removed due to an erroneous charge, privileges must be restored through the compact data system.

-(J) Once the requirements of subsection (H) have been met, the license must meet the requirements in subsection (A) to obtain a compact privilege in a remote state.
+(J) Once the requirements of subsection (H) have been met, the licensee must meet the requirements in subsection (A) to obtain a compact privilege in a remote state.

 Section 40-36-550.
 (A) An occupational therapist or occupational therapy assistant may hold a home state license, which allows for compact privileges in member states, in only one member state at a time.